-- You find mold anywhere in the home - You find Vermiculite insulation in the attic - You suspect any friable asbestos is present in the home - There is a fire burning in a fireplace within the home WAP PRESSURE DIAGNOSTIC PROCEDURE - You suspect there may be lead dust from lead based paint in the home Initial Blower Door home, however wet newspaper carefully laid out will usually hold the ashes down on a depressurization test.
+- You find mold anywhere in the home - You find Vermiculite insulation in the attic - You suspect any friable asbestos is present in the home - There is a fire burning in a fireplace within the home - You suspect there may be lead dust from lead based paint in the home depressurization test.
 When looked at carefully, there are really only two benefits to De-pressurization testing.

-You may NOT want to depressurize if there are any ashes in a fireplace within the
+You may NOT want to depressurize if there are any ashes in a fireplace within the home, however wet newspaper carefully laid out will usually hold the ashes down on a